koushiroue/encarva/C-Ideation.md

 ### Obstacle
  - Snowstorm caused by the gods
  - Bro is in calamity mode (red sky / hue)
+ - Tower Interior is damaged by the storm
+ -
 ### Stake
 - Snow Festival or whatever helps regulate the weather of snow
 - Without people to direct, snowstorm will keep piling on
 - End of the Festival means end of the world
 - Idk any other steak

+### Resolve
+- Lighthouse is lit — providing visible light and heat to the area.
+- the snow storm is subsided.
+- ~~the "Snow" in question is a moth-like creature providing freezing essence~~
+-

 ### INITIAL STORYLINE
 #### Timeline Board